 The abbey was refounded as a community of Benedictine monks in 1022, during the reign of Canute and dedicated to St Peter.
 Hartpury manor remained a part of Abbots Barton, and belonged to the Abbey.
 After the Norman Conquest, the Abbey continued to be responsible for the church in Hartpury and received its revenues.

-There is a 16 page guide booklet on the Church, with many photos, and a leaflet on the churchyard which can be ordered on Publications.
+There is a 16 page guide booklet on the Church, with many photos, and a leaflet on the churchyard which can be ordered on the Publications page.